1967 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 Sid Collins served as chief announcer for the 16th year.
 It was Collins' 20th year overall with the crew.
 Len Sutton served as "driver expert" for the second year.
 At the conclusion of the race, Lou Palmer reported from victory lane.

 The entire on-air crew remained consistent from 1966.
 The broadcast reached over 900 affiliates including Armed Forces Network, the CBC, and shortwave to Vietnam.
 The broadcast had an estimated 100 million listeners worldwide.
 The original broadcast on Tuesday May 30 came on air at 10:30 a.m. local time and was scheduled for four and a half hours, including a 30-minute pre-race segment.
 When the race was red flagged for rain, the network signed off at 11:45 a.m., and returned for brief weather updates at 12:15 p.m., 12:45 p.m., 1:15 p.m., 2:15 p.m., 3:15 p.m., 3:45 p.m., and 4:15 p.m., at which time the race was officially postponed.
 During the rain delay on Tuesday, guests to the booth included J. C. Agajanian, Rory Calhoun, as well as Lorne Greene and Michael Landon, both from the TV series Bonanza.
 Greene and Landon had been grand marshals for the 500 Festival Parade.

 On Wednesday May 31, the broadcast came on air at 9:45 a.m. local time, leading up to the 10:00 a.m. resumption.
 All of the announcers and reporters from Tuesday returned to their assignments for Wednesday.
 Booth guests on Wednesday included Pete DePaolo, Jim Murray, Tom Harmon, and 500 Festival queen Janice Cruze Bretz.
 During the post-race, Sid Collins was presented with a Resolution passed by the California State Legislature from State Senator George Deukmejian and Lt.
 Governor Bob Finch honoring Collins' twentieth year serving on the network.
+After dropping out of the race with mechanical problems on lap 108, Jochen Rindt was interviewed by pit reporter Luke Walton.
+When asked what he thought of the "500", Rindt famously replied "not much".
+Walton followed up, asked if he planning to return.
+He flatly said "no".

 For 1967, the flagship station changed from WIBC to WTHI in Terre Haute.